shortdark/num-of-posts/post-volume-stats/readme.txt

 2. Activate the plugin through the 'Plugins' screen in WordPress
 3. The menu item "Post Volume Stats" should now be in your admin menu.

+== Screenshots ==

+Here are the latest screenshots...

+1. Shows the stats on a very simple blog with not many posts.

 == Changelog ==

+= 2.1.4 =

+* Changed the way the info is gathered, meaning that the year.
+Hour and day-of-week data should now be correct, whereas before it was incorrect.

+= 2.1.3 =

+* Re-ordered the data in the pie charts into size order.

 = 2.1.2 =